thomedpete/Dokes/README.md

 ## Features
 - App was built up using MUI components inside a React application frame
-- A user can vist the page to see a random Dad Joke
+- A user can visit the page to see a random Dad Joke
 - New jokes can be called with a button click
 - Jokes can be saved to and deleted from their 'Pocket' page
 - App background and developer info can be found on the About page
-- Pagebreaks allow for consistency across multiple devices
+- Page breaks allow for consistency across multiple devices
 - Fun GSAP animations
 - A11y practices implemented for site content and navigation
 - Deployed and accessible anywhere via surge.sh